ibm-bluemix-mobile-services/jsonstore-ios/README.md

-# JSONStore iOS
+# JSONStore SDK

-JSONStore is a lightweight, document-oriented storage system that enables persistent storage of JSON documents for Android applications.
+JSONStore is a lightweight, document-oriented storage system that enables persistent storage of JSON documents for iOS applications.

 # Features
 * A simple API that gives developers to add, store, replace, search through documents without memorizing query syntax